 The goal of the game is survival, but that takes a backseat to simply having fun.features a swath of unique building tools and crafting materials, allowing you to play the game how you want.
 You can explore and gather new materials, set up a space base with solar panels and generators, or create mini games for you and your friends to play.

 Oxygen Not Included comes courtesy of Klei Entertainment, the same indie studio behind Don’t Starve.
 It features the same signature art style as the game that preceded it, though provides a much different take on the survival genre.
 Instead of being trapped in the woods, you’re trapped in space.

-At the beginning of the game, you take control of three duplicants who’ve become lost in an asteroid with only a few packets of breathable air.
+At the beginning of, you take control of three duplicants who’ve become lost in an asteroid with only a few packets of breathable air.
 From there, your only goal is to survive, which includes setting up oxygen for your duplicants and ensuring they’re fed, and that they can, ahem, get rid of their waste.